collint8/seg3d.pages/build.md

 ### Mac OS X

-The source code base was built with Xcode 5-7 as well as GNU Make and works for both environments on OS X 10.8+.
+The source code base was built with Xcode 5-7 as well as GNU Make and Ninja and works for both environments on OS X 10.8+.
 If building the installer using CPack, PackageMaker is required.

 ### Linux

-The code base has been tested for use with GCC, and this is the recommended compiler for linux. **Compiler must support C++11.**
+The code base has been tested for use with GCC, and this is the recommended compiler for linux.
+GNU Make and Ninja build systems can be used. **Compiler must support C++11.**

 ## Dependencies